-Race, religion, culture and the marginalized position of women are things I become acutely aware of from an early age.
+I am interested in the cross-cultural exploration of spirituality and ethnography, specifically stories, memories and cultural practices drawn from domestic spaces and learned through matrilineal ties.
+Race, religion, culture and the marginalized position of women are things I became acutely aware of from an early age.

-My childhood exposure to Maori and Aboriginal art in New Zealand and Australia and my collaboration as an adult with textile and folk artists in India shaped and influenced my passion for local and indigenous art forms.
+My childhood exposure to Maori and Aboriginal art in New Zealand and Australia and my collaboration as an adult with textile and folk artists in India shaped and influenced my passion for traditional and indigenous art forms.

 My visual language has developed over time into a deeply personal dialogue, a narrative that is based in part on memory, and steeped in historic and cultural symbolism.